Equivariant Intrinsic Formality: Classifying rational homotopy types with isomorphic cohomology

-Thus using the converse of Proposition \ref{prop:nonisomorphic} we get that $\sV$ and $\sB$ are weakly equivalent.
+Thus, using the converse of Proposition \ref{prop:nonisomorphic} we get that $\sV$ and $\sB$ are weakly equivalent.

-Thus any such $\DGA$ diagram $\sN$ of the form
+Thus, any such $\DGA$ diagram $\sK$ of the form

-with the property that $m$ is a minimal algebra, and $\sN_{n-1}=\sM_{n-1}$ is a system of $\DGA$s.
+with the property that $m$ is a minimal algebra, and $\sK_{n-1}=\sM_{n-1}$ is a system of $\DGA$s.
 Thus, the plural homotopy types are determined by $m$.
-The cardinality of the set of such $m$ and hence given by Theorem \ref{prop:cardnoneq}.
+The cardinality of the set of such $m$ is determined by the set $\cM_{\cA^{\ast}(G/e)}$.

 \end{proof}